The full fee is paid by everyone who doesn’t qualify for the senior, concessionary or international fee.

 aged 65 years or over at the start of the course

-AND have a household income of less than £15,276 a year or rely entirely on a state pension, you may be able to pay our reduced senior fee.
+AND have a household income of less than £15,276 a year or rely entirely on a state pension, you may be able to pay the senior fee.

 The government don't offer an automatic concession for retired people, so the senior fee is entirely subsidised by Build.
 Due to this, we offer a senior fee on most of our daytime courses only.